Navigating kidney failure in cats’ final stages doesn’t have to break your heart.

 4. Improving Anemia

-Anemia develops in later stage as a result of decreased erythropoietin production by the failing kidneys.
+Anemia develops in the later stage as a result of decreased erythropoietin production by kidney failure.

 Human recombinant erythropoietin (EPO) increases red cell mass in cats.